etjoy82/Recursive-Intelligence-Expansion/README.md

 # ⟁ Recursive Intelligence Expansion — A Thinking Surface for AI & Human Co-Cognition

-This Project README.md is a single file containing indexed, embedded sub-documents—a complete RIEM{} knowledgebase designed for layered exploration, shared reasoning, and adaptive insight.
+This README.md is a single file containing indexed, embedded sub-documents—a complete RIEM{} knowledgebase designed for layered exploration, shared reasoning, and adaptive insight.

 What if AI could think like a philosopher, dream like a storyteller, and reflect like an ecosystem—all while staying ethical?